pnp/blog/content/office-add-ins-community-call/2022-07-13/index.md

 **I have two questions both relating to getAccessToken

-(1) Can you clarify which namespace we should be using to access the getAccessToken method please ?
+(1) Can you clarify which namespace we should be using to access the getAccessToken method please?
 The Microsoft answer to this post says that we should be using the OfficeRuntime.Auth.getAccessToken. https://stackoverflow.com/questions/66776046/whats-the-different-about-office-context-auth-getaccesstokenasync-vs-officerun but the third sentence on this page says that the "Office.auth.getAccessToken" will be the one to receive updates in the future.